Raphael40/Anime-List/README.md

 ### Technical Stack

 -   **React**: Runtime for JavaScript outside the browser, ideal for restful API's.
 -   **Vite**: Minimalist Node.js web framework used to run server.
 -   **Vitest**: Jest for JavaScript testing and Supertest for HTTP server testing.

-This app uses a third party Api from Rapid Api: [anime-db](https://rapidapi.com/felixeschmittfes/api/myanimelist/)
+This app uses a third party Api from Rapid Api: [anime-db](https://rapidapi.com/brian.rofiq/api/anime-db)

-An old version of the website is available [here](https://anime-list-old.onrender.com/) This version uses a different API that had poor service

 **Enjoy!**